Yoast/wordpress-seo/readme.txt

 Release Date: March 6th, 2018

 Bugfixes:
-* Fixes a bug where the Breadcrumbs-settings are not migrated properly and are reset to their defaults.
+* Fixes a bug where the Breadcrumbs-settings are not migrated properly.

 = 7.0.0 =
 Release Date: March 6th, 2018